The COL community

 • Ensure that users have the tools and information properly to cite and acknowledge COL and the work of contributing communities and individual taxonomists

-• Track citations of the COL Checklist, sector datasets and individual species records
+• Track citations of the Catalogue of Life, sector datasets and individual species records

 • Provide regular reporting to contributing communities on usage of data shared through COL